Guards replaced after Tennessee nuclear security breach

 G4S drew criticism last month for failing to provide the number of security personnel it promised to protect the London Olympic Games, forcing the British government to deploy extra army troops.

-The peace activists, 82-year old Sister Megan Rice, 63-year old Michael Walli and 57-year old Greg Boertje-Obed, cut through a number of fences to reach the outer walls of a building called the “Highly Enriched Uranium Materials Storage Facility”, the U.S. government’s main stockpile site for bomb-grade uranium.
+The peace activists, 82-year old Sister Megan Rice, 63-year old Michael Walli and 57-year old Greg Boertje-Obed, cut through what they said were four security fences to reach the outer walls of a building called the “Highly Enriched Uranium Materials Storage Facility”, the U.S. government’s principal stockpile site for bomb-grade uranium.

+In an interview after the activists’ release on bail, Rice said the incident lasted a total of six hours - from 4:30 a.m. to 10:30 am on Saturday July 28 - when “they took us away.”

-The activists hung banners and strung crime scene tape on the building, and daubed slogans on the outer walls.
+Before their arrest, the activists hung banners and strung crime scene tape on the building, and daubed slogans on it.

-They were arrested and face federal charges of ”wilfully and maliciously destroying or attempting to destroy government property.
-Rice and Walli were released on bond.
-Boertje-Obed remains in custody, having waived his right to a bail hearing and legal representation.

-Peter Stockton, a former Congressional investigator and security consultant for the Energy Department, said for years there had been questions about the building’s security, including whether the guards’ sight-lines were adequate.